Inheritors (comics): Spider-Geddon

 The Spider-Men and Master Weaver have been watching Earth-3145.
 Although the Inheritors are undernourished from a lack of spiders, they are collecting the heads of the Spider-Bots.

 Spider-UK and Master Weaver learn about an Inheritor cloning engine on Earth-616.
 On Earth-3145, Jennix harvests the Spider-Bots' transmitters.
 Spider-UK advises Master Weaver to call the Web Warriors.

 Jennix, Morlun, and Verna emerge from Superior Octopus' cloning machine and Spider-Man Noir and Spider-UK are their first victims.
 Jennix tells Morlun that his score with the Earth-616 version of Spider-Man is irrelevant.

 As Jennix works to regenerate the rest of the Inheritors, the spiders suggest that Superior Octopus trigger the base's self-destruction while Spider-Gwen with her symbiote distracts them.
 The Inheritors are free, restricted to their current bodies.
 Verna searches for the crystal containing Solus' life-force.
 She takes Brix, Bora, and Daemos with her while Jennix rebuilds the cloning tubes.
 Superior Octopus and Spider-Punk suggest killing the Inheritors.
 Karn is confronted by Verna for siding with the Web Warriors.
-After he stabs her, she still feeds on him.
+After he stabs her, she still feeds on his lifeforce.

 Solus' body is restored as Daemos, Brix, Bora, and Jennix await for Verna's return with the crystal.
 Spider-Ham reports back to the group.
 They are attacked by Brix, Bora, and Daemos.
 During the retreat, Superior Spider-Man learns that Jennix is having trouble with New U Technologies' cloning technology.

 After having located Peter Parker, Morlun proceeded to chase him throughout Manhattan where Morlun managed to wound him by breaking his wrist and his Dimensional Teleportation Watch.
 Before Morlun can finish of Spider-Man, Miles Morales shows up with some Spider-Men in order to provide some distractions which frustrated Morlun.
 When Morlun is brought down after a fierce fight with Spider-Man, he is trapped in a cage and hit with sedatives fired by Spider-Man and the police.

 Using a Dimensional Teleportation Watch, Verna travels to Earth-3145 where they were previously trapped in order to find the crystal with Solus' life force.
 She and her Hounds would engage Spider-Woman, Astro-Spider of Earth-3145, Spider-Kid of Earth-218, Spider-Woman of Earth-807128, and Kaine Parker.
 Before being left to die on the radiation-filled Earth, Verna uses her teleportation watch on Spider-Woman as she planned to have her be sent to the rest of the Inheritors.